pimsmath/prima2021/content/career-fair/industry.md

-If your company is interested in participating in the PRIMA Career Fair, please get in touch via the contact form below.
+If your company is interested in participating in the PRIMA Career Fair, please get in touch via [industry@pims.math.ca](mailto:industry@pims.math.ca).
 Company tables are priced at
 $300 CAD ([register here <i class="fa fa-external-link" aria-hidden="true"></i>](https://events.eply.com/PRIMA2022)).
 Company
 representatives who are attending the PRIMA Conference may be eligible for a reduced combined registration fee, please contact <a